How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 Airlines warned you early 📢

-They rescheduled your flight days in advance (not a "sudden" delay).
+They rescheduled your flight days in advance (not a sudden delay on the day of travel).

 Extreme events 🚨

-Some policies exclude low-cost carriers (e.g., Ryanair, Spirit).
+Some policies and regulations may have special terms for low-cost carriers (e.g., Ryanair, Spirit).
+Check your terms!

 Some policies exclude these—always read the fine print!